friedrichor/Diabetic-Retinopathy-Detection-2class/README.md

 # Diabetic-Retinopathy-Detection-2class
 Diabetic Retinopathy Detection of two class
+only code